" What To Expect " Video

 People who donate on a regular basis unrelated to visiting the Sanctuary (i.e. have adopted an animal, pledged or provided other tangible in-kind donations in the past 12 months and continue to meet the certain requirements).

-Adults (ages 13 to 69) - $30 per person + unspecified animal care donation (whatever you consider appropriate to help the animals)
+Adults (ages 13 to 69) - $30 per adult + unspecified animal care donation (whatever you consider appropriate to help the animals)

 Children (ages 3 to 12) - $15 per child + unspecified animal care donation (whatever you consider appropriate to help the animals)

-Children (under 3) - No entry fee or donation required
+Children (0-2) - No entry fee or donation required

-Seniors 70 and older who demonstrate they are interested in becoming an active supporter at some level can visit once without charge, though an animal care donation is required; thereafter it is the normal daily rate of $30 plus an animal care donation.
+Seniors 70 and older who demonstrate they are interested in becoming an Active Supporter at some level can visit once without charge, though an animal care donation is required; thereafter it is the normal daily rate of $30 plus an animal care donation.

 Seniors who are not interested in helping the animals in any capacity will need to pay the normal entry fee